khacoder/canuck-cp/readme.txt

 == Frequently Asked Questions ==
 = How do I change background or text colors? =
-* To make style changes the author recommend you add your new styles to the Custom CSS panel in customizer.
+* To make style changes the author recommends you add your new styles to the Custom CSS panel in customizer.
-* For extensive style changes the author recommend the use of the Child Theme Starter available from the authors site.
+* For extensive style changes the author recommends the use of the Child Theme Starter available from the authors site.

 = Page Load Speed is Slow =
 * Optimize your images using a program like Photoshop or Corel Photo Paint.